-Last week, Matias Ventura sparked a renewed discussion about Gutenberg and the future of WordPress .
-Plus, we've got a 7-second performance check (including a cheat sheet✌) for you.
-And we show you how cross-site request forgery puts your cookies at risk.
+Last week, Matias Ventura reignited a discussion about Gutenberg and the future of WordPress.
+We also have a 7-second performance check (including a cheat sheet✌) for you.
+And we show you how cross-site request forgery can put your cookies at risk.

 The 7-second performance check

 Load time optimization is hard work.
-Because not only do you need to know how to optimize your site , you also need to know where to actually start.
-Tools like Google PageSpeed Insights only point out the standard handholds here.
-Our experience from 450 detailed page analyses and over 2,000 site checks shows, however, that even in supposedly thoroughly optimized sites , there are always performance brakes.
-And with our small but fine 7-second checkyou can recognize these unused potentials with just one look.
+Because you not only have to know how to optimise your site, but also where you should actually start.
+Tools such as Google PageSpeed Insights only point out the standard steps.
+However, our experience from 450 detailed page analyses and over 2,000 site checks shows that even in supposedly optimised pages, there are always performance brakes.
+And with our small but 7-second checkyou can identify these unused potentials at a glance.

 Absence due to illness: The great danger of self-employment

-For the self-employed, an illness can, in the worst case, become a real threat to their existence.
+For the self-employed, illness can, in the worst case, pose a real threat to their livelihood.
 Peer Wandiger from SelbstständigImNetz deals with the topic of illness and has valuable tips on how you can best prepare for the worst case scenario as a self-employed person.

-Phil Derksen, founder of Plugins WP Simple Pay, has already gained experience in buying and selling Plugins himself.
-In his article, he discusses not only the usual process, but also the potential pitfalls of negotiating a sale.
-In addition, you will learn which factors determine the value of your Plugin- or Theme- business and how to find a suitable buyer.
+Phil Derksen, founder of the plugin WP Simple Pay, has already gained experience in buying and selling plugins himself.
+In his article, he not only goes into the usual procedure, but also into the possible pitfalls of sales negotiations.
+You will also learn which factors determine the value of your plugin or theme business and how to find a suitable buyer.

 When cookies become a danger

-Cross-site request forgery is one of the oldest threats on the web.
-Attackers use fake links or forms to steal data, commit fraud, or plant malicious code.
-You probably know the abbreviation, CSRF, from various WordPress updates.
-That's because corresponding loopholes are found and closed again and again.
-Fortunately, Cross-Site Request Forgery is now old hat and the protection against it is quite simple.
+Cross-site request forgery is one of the oldest dangers on the web.
+Attackers use fake links or forms to steal data, commit fraud or plant malicious code.
+You probably know the abbreviation CSRF from various WordPress updates.
+Because time and again, corresponding gaps are found and closed.
+Fortunately, cross-site request forgery is now old hat and protection against it is quite simple. protection against it is quite simple.

-Here's how one wrong click crippled a US town for 4 days
+This is how a wrong click paralysed a US town for 4 days

-In the small American town of Issaquah, a ransomware attack completely knocked out the city government for four days.
-According to the IT manager in charge, there was no investment in the administration's technical equipment and IT security for years.
+In the small American town of Issaquah, a ransomware attack completely knocked out the city administration for four days.
+According to the IT manager in charge, the administration had not invested in technical equipment and IT security for years.
 TheHackerNews reports on how the incident occurred and what simple security measures were introduced afterwards.